molr298/APP_Credit_Segmentation/README.md

-# Applied Parallel Programming in Digital Signature
+# Applied Parallel Programming in K-Means
-Cryptography, Encryption, Hash Functions and Digital Signature

 ## Table of Contents
 - [About Project](#about-project)